Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 What ORS § 105.465 Requires You to Disclose

 Failure to disclose fire damage in Oregon exposes sellers to rescission, damages, and potential fraud liability.
-This applies equally to homeowners in Hillsboro and in surrounding communities like Reedville, North Plains, Forest Grove, Cedar Hills, Jackson School.
+This applies equally to homeowners in Hillsboro and in surrounding communities like Sherwood, Rockcreek, Cedar Mill, Forest Grove, Clackamas.

-In Hillsboro, fire-damaged properties sell in 30–75 days on average.
-Cash sales close fastest — typically 14–21 days from accepted offer to funded closing.
-FHA 203(k) sales take 45–60 days.
-Traditional MLS listings with conventional financing take 60–90 days.
+In Hillsboro, fire damaged properties sell in 30 to 75 days on average.
+Cash sales close fastest, typically 14 to 21 days from accepted offer to funded closing.
+FHA 203(k) sales take 45 to 60 days.
+Traditional MLS listings with conventional financing take 60 to 90 days.

 Three factors extend timeline in Hillsboro.
-First, overpricing — properties listed above the 24–44% market discount sit longer and sell for less.
-Second, title issues — Title company closing; WUI zone disclosure; standard title insurance.
-Third, insurance complications — open claims, disputed settlements, and mortgage payoff calculations can delay closing by 2–4 weeks.
+First, overpricing.
+Properties listed above the 24 to 44% market discount sit longer and sell for less.
+Second, title issues: Title company closing; WUI zone disclosure; standard title insurance.
+Third, insurance complications.
+Open claims, disputed settlements, and mortgage payoff calculations can delay closing by 2 to 4 weeks.

 Hillsboro Fire Department responds to 3,000+ structure fires annually.
-The Division area has the highest concentration of fire-damaged property sales in Hillsboro.
-Investors familiar with this neighborhood can assess damage quickly and submit offers within 24–48 hours of viewing.
+The Division area has the highest concentration of fire damaged property sales in Hillsboro.
+Investors familiar with this neighborhood can assess damage quickly and submit offers within 24 to 48 hours of viewing.

-For sellers in Hillsboro or any surrounding community, the practical takeaway is this: the longer a fire-damaged property sits unsecured and unlisted, the more value it loses.
+For sellers in Hillsboro or any surrounding community, the practical takeaway is this: the longer a fire damaged property sits unsecured and unlisted, the more value it loses.
 Secondary damage from weather, vandalism, and code enforcement compounds daily.
-If you are going to sell as-is, move quickly.
+If you are going to sell as is, move quickly.
 If you are going to rebuild, secure the property immediately and get contractor bids within the first two weeks.
-Read our guide to fire board-up services in Hillsboro for emergency securing options.
+Review our guide to fire board up services in Hillsboro for emergency securing options.

-A fire-damaged house in Hillsboro typically sells for 24–44% below pre-fire market value.
+A fire damaged house in Hillsboro typically sells for 24 to 44% below pre fire market value.
 For a home valued at $618,750 before the fire, that means a likely sale price between $346,500 and $470,250, depending on damage severity, lot location, and investor demand.

-Cash sales in Hillsboro close in 30–75 days.
-FHA 203(k) sales take 45–60 days.
-Traditional MLS listings take 60–90 days.
+Cash sales in Hillsboro close in 30 to 75 days.
+FHA 203(k) sales take 45 to 60 days.
+Traditional MLS listings take 60 to 90 days.
 The fastest path is a direct cash sale with no financing contingency.

 Do I have to disclose fire damage when selling in Oregon?

 It depends on your timeline, mortgage balance, and risk tolerance.
-Rebuilding takes 10–18 months and costs 25–55% of home value.
-Selling as-is closes in 30–75 days with zero upfront cost.
-Call (866) 934-1703 and we will walk you through the math for your specific situation.
+Rebuilding takes 10 to 18 months and costs 25 to 55% of home value.
+Selling as is closes in 30 to 75 days with zero upfront cost.
+Call (866) 934 1703 and we will walk you through the math for your specific situation.

 Does insurance cover fire damage when selling in Oregon?